 Scottish Power scores incredibly badly on Trustpilot where they only achieve 1.1 out of five stars from around 5,500 reviews.
 97% of the reviewers rated the company as poor or bad.
 The majority of TrustPilot complaints are about Scottish Power’s poor customer service.

-Scottish Power have 40 windfarms that are capable of generating 2,000MW of power which means that they produce all of the electricity they supply.
+Scottish Power has 40 windfarms that are capable of generating 2,000MW of power which means that they produce all of the electricity they supply.

 This is unlike many of the other UK energy suppliers that claim to be supplying 100% renewable electricity but are doing that by buying electricity from non-renewable electricity generators and purchasing Renewable Energy Guarantees of Origin to “greenwash” that electricity.

-Scottish Power boast that in January 2019 they became the first UK energy supplier to supply 100% green electricity.
+Scottish Power boasts that in January 2019 they became the first UK energy supplier to supply 100% green electricity.

 Scottish Power can be contacted by phone, although their call centre is not open at weekends.
 There is also a live chat feature on their website.

-Citizen’s Advice claim that Scottish Power answer their phones in one minute and 52 seconds and score them three out of five stars for their response time.
-Which? says that it takes 21 minutes and 42 seconds for SCottish Power to respond, though, although they say that Scottish Power respond to live chat requests in 50 seconds.
+Citizen’s Advice claims that Scottish Power answers their phones in one minute and 52 seconds and scores them three out of five stars for their response time.
+Which? says that it takes 21 minutes and 42 seconds for Scottish Power to respond, though, although they say that Scottish Power respond to live chat requests in 50 seconds.

 Less than half of the complaints made against Scottish Power are resolved within two days.